sylodev/community-actions/README.md

 * Fork this repository via the **`Fork`** button in the top-right of the screen.
 * Select your action from the actions list on your [dashboard](https://atlasbot.xyz/).
 * Click the `Export` button.
-* Rename your action file in correspondence to the **Naming Format** found at the bottom of this page.
+* Rename your action file in correspondence to the **File Naming Format** found at the bottom of this page.
 * Navigate to the appropriate subcategory for your action (I.E. Fun folder for a dice-roll action.) and click **`Upload files`**.
 * Select your action file and commit the changes.
 * Create a pull request and wait for it to be approved by the repository moderators.